hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

 Required:

-* `iso_md5` (string) - The MD5 checksum for the OS ISO file.
+* `iso_checksum` (string) - The checksum for the OS ISO file.
 Because ISO files are so large, this is required and Packer will verify it prior to booting a virtual machine with the ISO attached.
+The type of the checksum is specified with `iso_checksum_type`, documented below.

+* `iso_checksum_type` (string) - The type of the checksum specified in `iso_checksum`.
+Valid values are "md5", "sha1", or "sha256" currently.

 * `iso_url` (string) - A URL to the ISO containing the installation image.
   This URL can be either an HTTP URL or a file URL (or path to a file).